edlink/edlink-js/README.md

 // Access the v1 User API using that identity. const user = Edlink.v1.user(identity);

+// Make calls as this user.
+Looping and fetching follows the same pattern as
+// the Graph and Meta APIs, but this API features additional endpoints that
+// support creating, updating, and grading for assignments and submissions. const course = await user.courses.fetch('<course id>');
+const successful = await user.courses.gradeSubmission(course.id, '<assignment id>', '<submission id>', 100);

 // Once you're done, make sure to persist the user's access token, refresh token
 // and expiration date to your own database-- they might have changed during this process.